owntech-foundation/micro-inverter/README.md

 ## Open, for everyone, forever

-This project is propulsed by its community.
+- This project is propulsed by its community.
-The collective work generated is meant to remain open.
+- The collective work generated is meant to remain open.
+- Design files are made with open source software - Namely kiCAD.

 In that sense, the owntech foundation aims at protecting this technical common.

 ## (ultra) Preliminary specifications